GETTING ASSISTANCE |

 Forms: GI-04-R/GI-04

 This page allows you to edit and add information for stacks and vents at your facility.
-Select the check box next to No Stack/Vent at this facility if this statement is true.
-Otherwise, you may not continue until all mandatory fields are entered.
+Answer the question “Are there Stacks or Vents at this facility?”
+If the answer is Yes, you may not continue until all mandatory fields are entered.
+Any SI removed during the e-Service process will not require entries in otherwise mandatory fields.

 Note: This service does not have a point where you are prompted to provide changes to groups in your permit.
 If you have changes to permit groups, you may upload an “other” type document describing group changes when you reach the Attachments screen.

-Required fields for Stacks & Vents page if box is not checked:
+Required fields for Stacks & Vents page if you answered Yes+:

 *Required only if Inside Diameter is not populated